Efficient approximation of Jacobian matrices involving a non-uniform fast Fourier transform (NUFFT): Jacobian Expressions

 where \wj denotes the field map value at the $j$th voxel and \ti is the time of the $i$th readout sample.

-This form is no longer a Fourier transform operation, but there are fast and accurate approximations \cite{fessler:05:tbi} that enable the use of $O(N \log N)$ NUFFT steps and avoid the very slow $O(N^2)$ matrix-vector multiplication that would be needed otherwise.
+This form is no longer a Fourier transform operation, but there are fast and accurate approximations \cite{fessler:05:tbi} that enable the use of $O(N \log N)$ NUFFT steps and avoid the very slow $O(N^2)$ matrix-vector multiplication.
 Such approximations of system matrix \Em usually have the form:

 where \A denotes the usual (possibly non-uniform) DFT that is usually approximated by a NUFFT, $b_{il} \in \CM$, and $b_{il} \in \CN$.
-It is relatively straightforward to generalize the Jacobian expressions in this paper to handle the case of field inhomogeneity, \blue{by simply replacing $\A$ with $\Ef$}, similar to the sensitivity map case.
+It is relatively straightforward to generalize the Jacobian expressions in this paper to handle the case of field inhomogeneity, by simply replacing $\A$ with $\Ef$, similar to the sensitivity map case.